-- Satellite relocations, to address more urgent service needs, may be limited in a hosted payload agreement, and should be addressed in the hosting agreement.
-A relocation that does not have any significant impact on the hosted payload owner's business should certainly be permitted, but of course making that determination is not always easy. - Changes in satellite operations to optimize satellite life (such as for inclined orbit) may result in unacceptable operations for certain payload services, and hence may cause a sub-optimal situation for one or the other of the host or hosted payload owners.
+- Satellite relocations to address more urgent service needs may be limited in a hosted payload agreement, and should be addressed in the hosting agreement.
+A relocation that does not have any significant impact on the hosted payload owner's business should certainly be permitted, but making that determination is not always easy.